-- 0260 Post-Employment Benefits.
-Amounts paid by the school district for benefits on behalf of individuals who no longer are employed by the district.

 - 0290 Other Employee Benefits.
 Amounts paid by the school district for employee assistance program benefits which are not classified above.
-Often these are included as gross income on W-2's (e.g., auto allowance).

-- 0300 Purchased Professional and Technical Services.
+Often these are included as gross income on W-2's (e.g., auto allowance). - 0300 Purchased Professional and Technical Services.
 Services which by their nature can be performed only by persons or firms with specialized skills and knowledge.
 While a product may or may not result from the transaction, the primary reason for the purchase is the service provided.
 Included are the services of architects, engineers, auditors, dentists, medical doctors, lawyers, consultants, teachers, accountants, brokers, etc.

 - 0310 Administrative Services.
 Services in support of the various policy-making and managerial activities of the school district.
 Included are management consulting activities oriented to general governance or business and financial management of the school district; school management support activities; and, election and tax collecting services.

 - 0311 Treasurer's Collection Fee.

 - 0312 Election Fees.

 - 0313 Banking Service Fees.

 - 0314 Paying Agent Fees.

 - 0320 Professional-Educational Services.
 Services supporting the instructional program and its administration.
-Included are curriculum improvement services, counseling and guidance services, library and media support services, and contracted instructional services.
+Included are curriculum improvement services, counseling and guidance services, library and media support services and contracted instructional services.

 - 0330 Other Professional Services.
 Professional services other than educational supporting the operation of the school district.
 Included are medical doctors, lawyers, architects, auditors, accountants, therapists, audiologists, dietitians, editors, negotiations specialists, system analysts, planners, brokers, etc. Bond issuance costs should be coded in this object series with program code 5100.

 - 0331 Legal Services.
 Funds provided by the Exceptional Children's Educational Act may not be expended for legal services; and, therefore, this code may not be used with an ECEA grant code.

 - 0332 Audit Services.

 - 0333 Negotiations Services.

 - 0334 Consultant Services.

 - 0335 Medical Services.

 - 0339 Other Professional Services.

 - 0340 Technical Services.
-Services to the school district which are not regarded as professional but require basic scientific knowledge, manual skills, or both.
-Included are data processing services, purchasing and warehousing services, graphic arts, etc. - 0350 Employee Training and Development Services.
-Services supporting the professional andtechnical development of school district personnel, including instructional, administrative, and service employees.
-Included are course registration fees (that are not tuition reimbursement), charges from external vendors to conduct training courses (at either school district facilities or off-site), and other expenditures associated with training or professional development by third-party vendors.
+Services to the school district which are not regarded as professional but require basic scientific knowledge, manual skills or both.
+Included are data processing services, purchasing and warehousing services, graphic arts, etc.

+- 0350 Employee Training and Development Services.
+Services supporting the professional and technical development of school district personnel, including instructional, administrative and service employees.
+Included are course registration fees (that are not tuition reimbursement), charges from external vendors to conduct training courses (at either school district facilities or off-site) and other expenditures associated with training or professional development by third-party vendors.
 All expenditures should be captured in this account regardless of the type or intent of the training course or professional development activity.
 Training for instructional staff should be coded to function 2213.
-Training for other staff should be coded to the function of the employee. - 0390 Other Purchased Professional and Technical Services - 0400 Purchased Property Services.
-Services purchased to operate, repair, maintain, and rent property owned or used by the school district.
+Training for other staff should be coded to the function of the employee.

+- 0390 Other Purchased Professional and Technical Services

+- 0400 Purchased Property Services.
+Services purchased to operate, repair, maintain and rent property owned or used by the school district.
 These services are performed by persons other than school district employees.
 While a product may or may not result from the transaction, the primary reason for the purchase is the service provided. - 0410 Utility Services.
 Expenditures for utility services other than energy services supplied by public or private organizations.
 Water and sewer services are included here.
 Telephone and telegraph are not included here but are classified under object 0530 (or 0500).
-Energy services are classified under object 0620 (or 0600). - 0411 Water/Sewage. - 0420 Cleaning Services.
-Services purchased for cleaning (apart from services provided by school district employees). - 0421 Disposal Services.
-Expenditures for garbage pickup and handling, including composting and recycling, not provided by school district personnel. - 0422 Snow Removal Services.
-Expenditures for snow removal not provided by school district personnel. - 0423 Custodial Services.
-Expenditures to an outside contractor for custodial services. - 0424 Lawn Care.
-Expenditures for lawn and grounds upkeep, minor landscaping, nursery services, etc., not provided by school district personnel. - 0425 Laundry Services.
+Energy services are classified under object 0620 (or 0600).